moodyjmz/lit-element-vue/README.md

 - `npm install`
 - `npx polymer serve`

-It uses polymer serve as the cli provides some nice mapping for node modules - although no bable etc is invoked
+It uses polymer serve as the cli provides some nice mapping for node modules - although no bable etc is invoked - next step would be to webpack this and serve via github